-The Center is offered four times throughout the school year for GRACE students in grades 5-8 scoring a 95% or higher percentile ranking in the subject areas of Reading and Language Usage on their most recent MAP assessment.
+The Center is offered three times throughout the school year for GRACE students in grades 5-8 scoring a 95% or higher percentile ranking in the subject areas of reading and literacy on their most recent STAR assessment.
 A student scoring in the 90%-94% percentile ranking in reading and language usage can be eligible based on a school team decision.

 Students participating in The Center are part of an online learning community led by a certified teacher in which they use higher-level thinking skills as they converse and learn with each other.
 The courses are relevant and challenging, and students interact with the world around them through explorative questioning.
 The Center’s research-based strategies for online instruction ignite imagination, evaluation, and creative thinking.
 Students meet face-to-face with each other and their instructor three times throughout the course at one of our host GRACE schools.

 Successful students in The Center are self-motivated, possess good time-management skills, and are able to communicate with the instructor and other students participating in the class.
 Schools are advised that participation in The Center is to take the place of the student’s language arts and/or reading class for the duration of the course.
 Activities are designed to replace five hours of class work weekly and often require homework.
 Students receive a grade with comments from The Center at the completion of the course.
 For more information, please contact your student’s principal.